 E25 Man-Made Feature

-Scope note: This class comprises the features created on an instance of E84 Information Carrier when an F24 Publication Expression is copied to it by an F32 Carrier Production Event.
+Scope note: This class comprises the features created on an instance of E84 Information Carrier when an instance of Fn Manifestation is copied to it by an F32 Carrier Production Event.
 This is the typical result of an electronic publishing process.

 Examples: The physical features created on my PC’s hard drive when I clicked on the link <http://cidoc.ics.forth.gr/docs/cidoc_crm_version_4.0.pdf>, and thus downloaded a reproduction of the electronic file titled ‘Definition of the CIDOC Conceptual Reference Model… version 4.0’ that is stored on the ICS FORTH’s servers in Heraklion, Crete